zhengyjo/CFair/README.md

 # CFair

-This repository contains code and supplementary materials for our submission CFair to the Neural Information Processing Systems (NeurIPS) conference 2023.
+This repository is the official implementation of *Counterpart Fairness – Addressing Systematic between-group Differences in Fairness Evaluation*.

 ## Abstract
-CFair is a propensity-score-based method for identifying counterparts, which prevents fairness evaluation from comparing "oranges" with "apples".
+When using machine learning (ML) to aid decision-making, it is critical to ensure that an algorithmic decision is fair, i.e., it does not discriminate against specific individuals/groups, particularly those from underprivileged populations.
+Existing group fairness methods require equal group-wise measures, which however fails to consider systematic between-group differences.
+The confounding factors, which are non-sensitive variables but manifest systematic differences, can significantly affect fairness evaluation.
+To mitigate this problem, we believe that a fairness measurement should be based on the comparison between **counterparts** (i.e., individuals who are similar to each other with respect to the task of interest) from different groups, whose group identities cannot be distinguished algorithmically by exploring confounding factors.
+We have developed a propensity-score-based method for identifying counterparts, which prevents fairness evaluation from comparing "oranges" with "apples".
 In addition, we propose a counterpart-based statistical fairness index, termed Counterpart-Fairness (CFair), to assess fairness of ML models.
+Empirical studies on the Medical Information Mart for Intensive Care (MIMIC)-IV database were conducted to validate the effectiveness of CFair.

 ## Dataset
 We are using Sepsis patients from MIMIC-IV dataset.